bartificer/programming-by-stealth/docs/tidbit4.md

 ### You Don't Need to be a DBA!

-TO DO — DB as a service
+Since properly administering a database is so bloody hard, the lowest hanging fruit when it comes to *cloudifying* a site is to move the database off the virtual machine you run yourself, and off into the cloud on someone else's infrastructure.
+All the major cloud platforms will sell you *hosted databases* or *database as a service*.
+These are so-called *Platform-as-a-Service*, or PaaS offerings.
+You pay a monthly fee, and managing your DB becomes someone else's problem, someone else with all the right skills to make it run smoothly and efficiently!

+I made this move for my own Wordpress installs some years ago, and this is the first big change we made to Allison's stack.
+It helped, but it wasn't enough.

 ### It's Web Servers all the Way Down!

-Before we go any further, I need to draw your attention to something — when I listed the four things a web server can do, one of them was reverse-proxy the request to another server.
+Before we go any further, I need to draw your attention to something — when I listed the four things a web server can do, one of them was reverse-proxy a request to another server.
 This has a very important implication — **a single web request can be processed by many web servers, each adding some needed functionality**.

 Apache is a very impressive piece of software, it really can do anything you could think of asking a web server to do, but that kind of generalism comes at a price — Apache is good at many things, but IMO, not great at anything.
 The modern approach is not to have a single web server that can everything, but to break the task into pieces, and to use software that's great at specific things to do those specific things.

-### NGINX — The Conductor of our Orchestra
+### NGINX — The Switch-board Operator of Webservers!

+Apache started as a simple web server for hosting files on the internet, and from there it grew to include the ability to execute code, and later, to act as a reverse proxy.
+It can be configured as a proxy server, but that's not its primary function.

+NGINX is a like a faded mirror image of Apache — it was built to be a fantastic caching reverse proxy, but can serve files too.
+Unlike Apache, NGINX doesn't need to be tuned to work efficiently.
+It doesn't spawn hundreds of worker processes that need to be managed, it uses a single process per-CPU, and each process handles multiple requests in apparent parallel.
+That's a big deal to me!

+Another big difference is the configuration syntax — Apache uses something that sorta-kinda looks like XML, but it uses C-style comments, and it's very verbose.
+NGINX uses a very concise syntax that uses curly braches to nest groups of statements, making it feel more like a programming language than a traditional config file.
+I can write more powerful configs more concisely and more clearly for NGINX than I can for Apache, so I find it infinitely easier to administer.

+NGINX is great at doing things like returning redirects, serving data from its caches, serving static files, not to mention reverse-proxying requests to other web servers.
+The one thing NGINX can't do is execute code.
+NGINX cannot run your PHP code for you.
+And yet, we switched Allison's site from Apache to NGINX, how is that possible‽

+### FastCGI to the Rescue

-LEFT OFF HERE!!!
+LEFT OFF HERE

+### ADCs & WAFs

+TO DO

+## Possible Future Enhancements

+TO DO

+CDN for media

+cloud storage for files

+multiple web servers

 ## Final Thoughts